marziosala/marziosala.github.io/_posts/2024-05-01-book-summary.md

 content += ">>>"
 ```

-Let's check the number of tokens for our final query.
+Let's check the number of tokens for our final query -- it is still small.

 ```python